gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 7. Heat Map : Visually **displays data regarding network usage, performance, or activity levels across different segments of the network**.
 Areas of **high activity** might be shown in warmer colors (like red or orange), while areas of **low activity** may be represented in cooler colors (like blue or green).
 This helps network administrators quickly identify congestion, potential bottlenecks, or underutilized resources.

-## Command Tools

-1. **arp** : Display the current ARP table, showing a list of IP addresses and their corresponding MAC addresses that the device has recently interacted with.
+8. **arp** : Display the current ARP table, showing a list of IP addresses and their corresponding MAC addresses that the device has recently interacted with.

 Internet Address | Physical Address | Type
 192.168.1.1 | 00-14-22-01-23-45 | dynamic
 192.168.1.2 | 00-16-17-10-20-30 | dynamic

-2. **tcpdump** : A powerful network packet analyzer used to **capture and analyze traffic on a network**.
+9. **tcpdump** : A powerful network packet analyzer used to **capture and analyze traffic on a network**.
 It helps to diagnose network issues, monitor network activity, and analyze data being sent and received on a network.

-3. **dig** : Queries the domain name system (DNS) to obtain information about host addresses, mail exchanges, nameservers, and related information.
+10. **dig/nslookup** : **Queries the domain name system (DNS) to obtain information** about host addresses, mail exchanges, nameservers, and related information.

-4. **ipconfig** : Displays the current TCP/IP network configuration and refresh the DHCP and DNS settings on a given host.
+11. **ipconfig** : Displays the current TCP/IP network configuration and refresh the DHCP and DNS settings on a given host.

-5. **netstat** : **Displays network connections** for the Transmission Control Protocol (incoming and outgoing), routing tables, and several network interface and network protocol statistics.
+12. **netstat** : **Displays network connections** for the Transmission Control Protocol (incoming and outgoing), routing tables, and several network interface and network protocol statistics.

-6. **tracert**/**traceroute** : Show details about the path that a packet takes from a host to a target and displays information about each hop in the path.
+13. **tracert**/**traceroute** : Show details about the path that a packet takes from a host to a target and displays information about each hop in the path.

 # Troubleshooting Physical